KhronosGroup/glTF/specification/README.md

 Technique parameters may also optionally define a *semantic* - an enumerated value describing how the runtime is to interpret the data to be passed to the shader.

-In the above example, the parameter `light0Transform` defines the `MODELVIEW` semantic, which corresponds to the world space position of the node reference in the property `node`, in this case the node `directionalight1`, which refers to a light node.
+In the above example, the parameter `light0Transform` defines the `MODELVIEW` semantic, which corresponds to the world space position of the node reference in the property `node`, in this case the node `directionalight1`, which refers to a node that contains a light source.

 If no `node` property is supplied for a semantic, the semantic is implied in a context-specific manner: either to the node which is being rendered, or in the case of camera-specific semantics, the semantic applies to the current camera, as in the following fragment, which defines a parameter named `projectionMatrix` that is derived from the implementation's projection matrix.